wleethecoder/Elytra-Creepers-Minecraft-Mod/README.md

 Here is a bonus video of me trying to avoid the elytra-flying creepers but failing!

 https://github.com/user-attachments/assets/03ef2a31-faa2-4a63-a10f-859b4030ccac

+## Future Plans

+Currently, the agents are trained to reach a stationary target that is 100 blocks away from them, in both horizontal and vertical distance.
+To increase network robustness, I am planning to train agents for different target distances.
+I may even make the target move in random directions.

+Additionally, I am considering training agents to avoid obstacles, but this would be a difficult and computationally intensive task; detecting obstacles requires either raytracing or image recognition.
+It is definitely possible, however.

 ### MIT License of NEAT implementation (https://github.com/Luecx/NEAT)